 Recent contributions by Tille (2003), Gourinchas and Rey (2006), and Lane and Milesi-Ferretti (2004) have stressed that effects of asset price changes, and especially exchange rate changes, on net international positions.
-The simulations reported in Table 2 take account of the composition of Japan's internationally leveraged portfolio, and allow for the revaluation effects of exchange rates as global current accounts unexpectedly return to balance.
+The simulations reported in table 2 take account of the composition of Japan's internationally leveraged portfolio, and allow for the revaluation effects of exchange rates as global current accounts unexpectedly return to balance.
 The assumption underlying the simulations is that all of Japan's external liabilities are denominated in yen, whereas (as suggested by the IMF's Coordinated Portfolio Investment Survey for 2001) 75 percent of Japan's external assets are denominated in non-yen currencies.
 The implication for the net position is quantitatively significant.
-If the yen suddenly appreciates uniformly against external currencies by, say, 10 percent, the implied wealth transfer to foreigners will be 7.5 percent of a year's Japanese GDP!
+If the yen suddenly appreciates uniformly against external currencies by, say, 10 percent, the implied wealth transfer to foreigners will be 7.5 percent of the gross foreign asset stock of ± 433.9 trillion, which is equal to approximately 6.5 percent of a year's Japanese GDP!
 This number should be kept in mind in evaluating the exchange rate changes reported below.